- Personal Counseling

-- Any student who either requests an exemption of the health fee, or is determined by a Student Services program to warrant review for exemption, will be referred to the Financial Aid Director and at least one Financial Aid supervisor/technician who will review requests on a case by case basis.
+Any student who either requests an exemption of the health fee, or is determined by a Student Services program to warrant review for exemption, is asked to please contact the Financial Aid Director; a Financial Aid supervisor or technician will review requests on a case by case basis.

-West Valley Student Health Services offers free confidential counseling for any and all sexual assault concerns.
+West Valley Student Health Services offers free, confidential counseling for any and all concerns, including sexual assault.

-Sexual assault violates a person in many ways and happens when a person is forced or manipulated into an unwanted sexual encounter.
-It is not motivated by sexual desire, but the need to control, humiliate, and harm.
+Sexual assault violates a person in many ways, often when a person is forced or manipulated into an unwanted sexual encounter.

-Sexual assault covers a broad range of acts that include, but are not limited to: rape by one or more persons, statutory rape, indecent exposure, incest, unwanted sexual contact, marital or partner rape, dating violence, voyeurism, lewd or lascivious acts upon a child, child molestation, oral copulation, sexual exploitation, and sexual harassment.
+Sexual assault covers a broad range of acts that include, but are not limited to: unwanted sexual contact, dating violence, voyeurism, indecent exposure, oral copulation, sexual exploitation, sexual harassment, rape by one or more persons including marital or partner rape, statutory rape, incest, child molestation, and lewd or lascivious acts upon a minor.

-Sexual assault abuses a person not only physically, but emotionally and mentally, and shatters a person's trust and sense of safety.
+Sexual assault abuses a person not only physically but also emotionally and mentally, and shatters a person’s trust and sense of safety.